Lost Highway (film)

-Lost Highway is a 1997 surrealist neo-noir horror film directed by David Lynch, who co-wrote the screenplay with Barry Gifford.
-It stars Bill Pullman, Patricia Arquette, and Balthazar Getty.
-The film also features Robert Blake, Jack Nance, and Richard Pryor in their final film performances.
-The narrative follows a musician (Pullman) who begins receiving unmarked videotapes of his home before he is abruptly convicted of murdering his wife (Arquette).
-While imprisoned, he mysteriously disappears and is replaced by a young mechanic (Getty) leading a different life.
+Lost Highway is a 1997 surrealist neo-noir horror film directed by David Lynch, who co-wrote it with Barry Gifford.
+The film stars Bill Pullman, Patricia Arquette, and Balthazar Getty, as well as Robert Blake, Jack Nance, and Richard Pryor in all of their final film roles.
+It follows a man who receives unmarked VHS tapes showing footage of his home before he is abruptly arrested for his wife's murder, at which point he mysteriously disappears and is replaced by a young man leading a different life.

-Financed by French production company Ciby 2000 and Lynch's own Asymmetrical Productions, the film was largely shot in Los Angeles, where Lynch collaborated with frequent producer Mary Sweeney and cinematographer Peter Deming.
+Financed by French production company Ciby 2000 and Lynch's own Asymmetrical Productions, the film was largely shot in Los Angeles, where Lynch collaborated with cinematographer Peter Deming and frequent producer and editor Mary Sweeney.
 The film's surreal narrative structure has been likened to a Möbius strip, while Lynch has described it as a "psychogenic fugue" rather than a conventionally logical story.
-The film's soundtrack was produced by Nine Inch Nails frontman Trent Reznor, featuring an original score by Angelo Badalamenti and Barry Adamson as well as contributions from Nine Inch Nails, David Bowie, Marilyn Manson, Rammstein, and the Smashing Pumpkins.
+Angelo Badalamenti and Barry Adamson scored the film, while the soundtrack, produced by Trent Reznor of Nine Inch Nails, features songs by David Bowie, Lou Reed, and Rammstein, as well as new recordings from Nine Inch Nails, Marilyn Manson, and the Smashing Pumpkins.

-Upon release, Lost Highway received mixed reviews and grossed $3.7 million in North America after a modest three-week run.
-Most critics initially dismissed the film as incoherent; it has since garnered a cult following and scholarly interest.
+Lost Highway received mixed reviews upon release, with most critics initially dismissing it as incoherent; it has since been reappraised, garnering a cult following and scholarly interest.
+It was a box office failure, grossing $3.8 million on a budget of $15 million after a modest three-week run.
 It is the first of three Lynch films set in Los Angeles, followed by Mulholland Drive (2001) and his final film Inland Empire (2006).
 The film was adapted into an opera by Austrian composer Olga Neuwirth in 2003.